shybovycha/shybovycha.github.io/_drafts/2023-01-31-how-not-to-use-monads.md

 2. the excessive (an I mean unnecessary) use of `Maybe` monad
 3. too many unnecessary `readDoc` calls (bear in mind: it is supposed to be a network call + document parse, so quite a heavy function)

+## Improvements

-My suggestions on how to make this code better:
+My suggestions on how to make their code better:

 1. only stick to `IO` where the function is actually interacting with the external world;
   in this case this would be either `main` or `readDoc` (when it actually makes a network call)